 Japanese Castle Guides 城

-Much of Japan's medieval history took place behind the heavily fortified stone walls and wide moats of Japan's castles, which governed and protected the surrounding countryside and housed the dominant samurai class.
+Much of Japan's medieval history took place behind the heavily fortified stone walls and wide moats of Japan's castles, which governed and protected the surrounding han (or, feudal domain, of which there were hundreds in Japan up until 1871) and housed the dominant samurai class.

-Japanese castle architecture developed at a pace during this era in response to new techniques in warfare and evolving technology - especially the arrival of firearms and cannon from Europe, which prompted the necessity of thick stone walls.
+Japanese castle architecture developed at a pace during this era in response to new techniques in warfare and evolving technology - especially the arrival of firearms and cannon from Europe, which gave rise to the need for thick stone walls.

-Built at strategic points to protect the main highways connecting Japan's major cities (such as the Tokaido and Nakasendo), the cities themselves and the coastline, many old castle towns have developed into thriving, modern towns - others have stagnated and remain backwaters.
+Built at strategic points to protect the main highways connecting Japan's major cities (such as the Tokaido and Nakasendo), the cities themselves and the coastline, many old castle towns have developed into thriving, modern towns, while others have stagnated and remain backwaters.

-Visiting any Japanese castle should transport the visitor back, however fleetingly to a pre-modern Japan of arms and armor, samurai and artisans.
+Visiting any Japanese castle will transport the visitor back, however fleetingly to a pre-modern Japan of arms and armor, samurai and artisans.

 Apart from the stone walls, Japanese castle buildings were built of wood making them particularly prone to fire.
 White plaster-covered mud walls were the preferred method of protection from fire.